WPI-HPRC/Propulsion-Nozzle-Calculator/README.md

  - Ideal gas <br />
  - Exhaust is choked in the throat <br />

-Numerically solves the expansion ratio formula for exit pressure across chamber pressure during the burn.

 # Thrust

+Calculates the thrust using the rocket thrust equation for chamber pressure and exit pressure during the burn.

 ![Thrust Equation](https://i.ibb.co/MVBhtS3/Screenshot-2022-12-09-134554.png)